 1: Not diversifying within asset classes

-You know you should be investing in a mix of different asset classes such as stocks, bonds and commodities.
-But that’s not all.
-You also need to diversify your investments within these asset classes.
-When investing in stocks, that could mean investing in large cap, mid cap and small cap stocks, or stocks from diverse sectors such as healthcare, energy, consumer goods and more.
+When investing in stocks, this could mean investing in large cap, mid cap and small cap stocks.
+You should also own stocks from diverse sectors such as healthcare, energy, consumer goods and more.
 The same is true with bonds.
 You should purchase different types of bonds (such as government bonds and corporate bonds), with different maturities and different issuers.

 Don’t forget different geographies too.
 Rather than just investing in the Singapore market, consider investing internationally.
 Different markets tend to have their own economic cycles.
 What’s more, larger markets like the US will offer greater exposure to successful global companies the likes of Amazon and Apple.

 For investors who prefer to DIY stock pick, achieving a diversified portfolio may be a little more difficult.
-Many investors hold just a handful of stocks because building a portfolio with dozens of stocks is expensive after accounting for the brokerage charges for each purchase or sale.
+Many investors hold just a handful of stocks because building a portfolio with dozens of stocks is expensive.
+The brokerage charges for each purchase or sale can quickly add up.
 This exposes them to the risk of potentially losing a lot of money if one or several of their stocks tank.

 3: Not checking your underlying holdings